Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 ?>

-Search Post by Custom Field in WordPress
+How to Search Posts by Custom Field in WordPress

-Displaying Posts with a Specific Custom Key
+Displaying Posts With a Specific Custom Key

 WordPress allows you to display posts with custom keys and their values.
-For example, if you are trying to create a custom archive page to display all posts with specific custom keys, then you can use WP_Query class to query posts matching those fields.
+For example, if you are trying to create a custom archive page to display all posts with specific custom keys, then you can use the WP_Query class to query posts matching those fields.

-You can use the following code as a starting point.
+You can use the following code as a starting point:

 $args = array(